-Silver Lining #1-his GodSister’s hand-me-down helmet has saved the day.
+Silver Lining #1-GodSister’s hand-me-down helmet saved the day.
 No head/neck/teeth/face injury.

-The little boy M, with the branch of leaves from hell, suddenly comes into frame.
+The little boy-with the branch of leaves from hell-suddenly pops into frame.
 Has he been sitting here all this time?
 His pretty blue eyes are widened in fear and regret.

-I lift G up like he’s a baby and remember he is actually five as I almost topple over face first back into the mulch.
+I lift my son up like he’s a baby-as I almost topple over face first back into the mulch, I am reminded he is actually five.
 A tall, dark haired mum slices through my fishbowl vision.

 “I have all your things,” she says, “follow me.
 I’ll drive you to the hospital.”

-And like Barack Obama following a white stallion into a moonlit rose garden, I scoop G up and follow this mum wherever she will lead me.
+And like Barack Obama following a white stallion into a moonlit rose garden, I scoop him up and follow this mum wherever she may lead me.

-She has three children of her own: a baby who needs to be fed; a toddler who needs to be picked up from day care and a five year old, C. He’s one of G’s mates from school.
+She has three children of her own: a baby who needs to be fed, a toddler who needs to be picked up from day care, and a five-year-old who is one of my son’s mates from school.
 He walks with us, very concerned.

-G is inconsolable, with good reason, as I carry him across the street.
-I do my best to soothe him when from the outside in, my vision starts to go.
-I’m going to faint.
+Our little guy is inconsolable-with good reason-as I carry him across the street.
+I do my best to soothe him when from the outside in my vision starts to go-I’m going to faint.
 Are you kidding me?
 I fiercely resist the urge.
-Along the sidewalk are a string of cafe tables and I involuntarily whisper to G, “Mama has to stop for just a second.”
+Along the sidewalk is a string of cafe tables.
+I involuntarily whisper, “Mama has to stop for a second.”

-I place him on one of the tables and sit in its accompanying chair.
-I put my head between my legs and make sure my arm touches his leg.
+I place him on one of the tables and sit in its accompanying chair with my head between my legs.
+I make sure my arm touches him.
 I want to be sure he’s there, but I don’t want to hold him in case I pass out.

-I heard a live broadcast of Radio Lab recently where they amplified a woman’s heartbeat over a microphone.
+I heard a broadcast of Radio Lab recently where they amplified a woman’s heartbeat over a microphone.
 A small percentage of the audience reported nausea and fainting.
-The curious dudes over at the Lab dug a little deeper into why in the world that would happen.
+The curious dudes over at the Lab dug a little deeper as to why in the world that would happen.
 The result?
 Inconclusive.
-BUT, there is a theory it’s an old school survival mechanism.
+BUT-there is a theory it’s an old school survival mechanism.

-I glance up to be sure G is still there when my dark haired friend realizes I’m not behind her and circles back.
-She takes her baby out of the pram, and puts G in it.
-Her son, C, makes sure he’s all buckled in so he won’t fall out.
+I glance up to be sure he’s still there when my dark haired friend realizes I’m not behind her and circles back.
+She takes her baby out of the pram and puts my son in it.
+Her son makes sure he’s all buckled in so he won’t fall out.
 While they wait for my light headedness to subside, she arranges for her mum to pick up her toddler.
 The spell passes and I take my place behind the pram in the march to her car.
 So what is that?
 Silver Linings #3-7?

-G’s tears still flow.
-He sputters out, “This is a terrible end to my really good day.”
+Tears still flow from the little guy as he sputters out, “This is a terrible end to my really good day.”

-C is the last one to settle into the car.
-He’s been in the house on a toy hunt.
-He hands a very hard, pointy dinosaur to his eight month old sister and an inflatable baby roller to G. It has a ball inside he can try to get into a hole.
-It’s a baby toy, but the tears cease as his focus rests on getting the ball into the hole.
-It keeps him entertained the entire ride.
-We arrive at the hospital, gather our things, give hugs and thanks, and C says to me proudly, “I think that toy calmed him down.”
+When we reach her car, her son runs into the house.
+He returns with a very hard, pointy dinosaur for his eight-month-old sister and an inflatable baby roller for our patient.
+There’s a ball inside he can try to get through a hole, the tears cease.
+His focus rests on this challenge: must get ball through hole.
+He’s entertained the entire ride.
+When we arrive at the hospital, his friend says to me proudly, “I think that toy calmed him down.”

 Silver Lining #8